 The ECB calculates the growth rates of monetary aggregates and of the components and the counterparts to monetary aggregates on the basis of adjusted flows rather than the simple comparison of end-of-period levels.

-Stock data refer to the last day of the period (month or quarter), which can either be the last working day or the last calendar day, depending on national practice.
+Stock data refer to the value of assets and liabilities on the last day of the reference period (month or quarter), which is as a rule the last calendar day.

 Unless otherwise stated, the reference area for euro area monetary statistics covers all of the euro area countries at the time to which the statistics relate.